gnosis/cow-proposals/README.md

+**:warning: The team that worked on this project has spun out of Gnosis and continues development on a forked repo (01-04-2022) which is available here <https://github.com/cowprotocol/proposals>**

 # CoW DAO Proposals

 This repository collects the code used to build proposals that are executed by the CoW Protocol DAO.